makrai/notes/conneau18-sentence-embed-ling-acl.md

 # 6 Conclusion 9

-> Their purpose of our tasks is not to encourage the development of ad-hoc
+> The purpose of our tasks is not to encourage the development of ad-hoc models
-> models that attain top performance on them
+> that attain top performance on them

 * interesting correlation between the tasks and more complex “downstream”
 * a set of intriguing findings about the linguistic properties
   * Bag-of-Vectors is surprisingly good at capturing sentence-level properties,
   * different encoder architectures trained with the same objective with similar performance can result in different embeddings
-* e.g. BiLSTM-max embeddings are
+* eg BiLSTM-max embeddings are
   * already capturing interesting linguistic knowledge before training, and
-  * after training, they detect semantic acceptability without neg data
+  * after training, they detect semantic acceptability without negative data
 * In future work, we would like to
-  * extend the probing tasks to other languages (they are automatically gened),
+  * extend the probing tasks to other languages (they are automatically gented)
-  * multi-task training affects probing task performance and leverage our
+  * multi-task training affects probing task performance
   * find more linguistically-aware universal encoders